coilhq/mucoa/README.md

 ```

 ### Account Balances
 The table below depicts the events for withdrawing collateral from the Scheme.
-The transfer of funds is from liquidity to collateral and then from collateral to deposit.
 The Participant A Deposit account has a debit balance of `10` units, due to the CR Participant A Fees charges incurred during deposit.

 | Account                    | Debits (DR) | Credits (CR)  | Balance  |